matiajan/seroblast/README.md

 # seroblast

-A simple BASH script for identification of Streptococcus suis serotype from draft genome
+A simple BASH script for identification of Streptococcus suis serotype from a draft genome

-Database of serotype-specific sequences is modified from SsuisSerotyping_pipeline (https://github.com/streplab/SsuisSerotyping_pipeline).
-Unlike SsuisSerotyping_pipeline, the seroblast is dependent only on local blast installation.
+Database of serotype-specific sequences is modified from the SsuisSerotyping_pipeline (https://github.com/streplab/SsuisSerotyping_pipeline).
+Unlike the SsuisSerotyping_pipeline, the seroblast is dependent only on local blast installation.

 1. install blast locally